jet/equinox/DOCUMENTATION.md

 - while the Command pattern can help clarify a high level flow, there's no subsitute for representing actual business functions as well-named methods representing specific behaviors that are meaningful in the context of the application's Ubiquitous Language, can be documented and tested.

-- the `resolveStream` parameter affords one a sufficient [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that facilitates testing independently with a mocked or stubbed Stream (without adding any references), or a `MemoryStore` (which does necessitate a reference to a separate Assembly for clarity) as desired.
+- the `resolve` parameter affords one a sufficient [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that facilitates testing independently with a mocked or stubbed Stream (without adding any references), or a `MemoryStore` (which does necessitate a reference to a separate Assembly for clarity) as desired.

 ### Todo[Backend] walkthrough